 Being taken aback by Moses’ strong words, the tribal leaders of Reuben and Gad proposed a deal.
 They said, “We will build sheepfolds here for our livestock, and cities for our little ones, and then our fighting men will leave our livestock, little ones, and wives in order to take the lead in moving the army of Israel into Canaan” (Numbers 32:16-17).
 They promised Moses, “We will not return to our homes until every one of the children of Israel has received his inheritance in Canaan” (Numbers 32:18).

 This deal was acceptable to Moses, and he gave the two tribes permission to build their sheepfolds and their cities (Numbers 32:20-32).
-He did warn them that their sin would surely find them out if they reneged on the deal (Numbers 32:23), but ultimately that wouldn’t be a problem.
-According to Joshua 22:1-4, the tribes held up their end of the bargain very well.
+Even though he warned them that their sin would surely find them out if they reneged on the deal (Numbers 32:23), history would prove them true to their word.
+As Joshua 22:1-4 informs us, the tribes held up their end of the bargain very well.

 At some point toward the end of the negotiations, half the tribe of Manasseh decided that they too wanted to join the people of Reuben and Gad in living on the east side of the Jordan (Numbers 32:33).
 In an interesting twist, once all the fighting was finally completed, the tribe of Manasseh actually received land on not only the east side of the Jordan but also the west side.
 Half the tribe settled on the east side in territories they had won by driving out the previous inhabitants (Numbers 32:39; Joshua 13:1-7), and the other half settled on the west side in land that was allotted to them by Joshua (Joshua 13:8-12; 22:7).